-LM-811-1 Video Production G/T Grades 11, 12
+Video Production G/T Grades 11, 12

 In this course, students receive instruction and experience in various technical and artistic aspects of video production.
 Students will research and apply various film and video influences and techniques, implications of intellectual property, and analyze the ways in which social media impacts traditional ways of consuming media.
 Topics covered include principles of communications, marketing and advertising, storytelling, social and personal branding, and broadcast news.
 Students will learn about and have hands-on experience with camera operation, lighting, storyboarding, script writing, graphic design, audio mixing, technical direction, and editing.
 Students will create and direct their own productions based on research and class assignments.
-Enrollment is limited and based on permission of the instructor.
+Enrollment is limited and based on

-LM-999-1 Laboratory Assistant - Media Grades 11, 12 1 elective credit
+Laboratory Assistant - Media Grades 11, 12 1 elective credit